- Cheapest non-owner car insurance companies in Arizona

 Seniors (65-75) | $429 | $411 |

-For example, non-owner car insurance in Arizona doesn't cover damage to the car you're driving or your injuries.
-Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.
+For example, non-owner car insurance in Arizona doesn't pay for damages to the car you're driving or any injuries you sustain.
+Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.

 The bottom line: Non-owner car insurance in Arizona

-Arizona drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Arizona may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

 Non-owners car insurance averages $396 in Arizona, and Auto-Owners offers the lowest rates.
 In our analysis, Auto-Owners was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.